Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

 \subsection{Other Results}

-\parab{Scalability.} \sysname scales (\figref{fig:scalability:run-time}) to large Clos topologies with up to $16$K servers: for these, it can find the best mitigation in less than $5$ minutes, a small fraction of the mitigation times operators report today~\cite{GCP-Incidents,Gao-Scouts}.
+{\bf Scalability.} In \figref{fig:scalability:run-time}, we show the time \sysname needs to find the best mitigation. \sysname's runtime scales linearly with the number of servers.
+Even on large-scale Clos topologies with 16K servers, \sysname needs less than 5 minutes, a fraction of the mitigation times operators report today~\cite{GCP-Incidents,Gao-Scouts}.

-\sysname scales without sacrificing accuracy (\figref{fig:scalability:error}).
-Each technique in \secref{s:other-details} contributes significantly: (a) the max-min fair algorithm improves run-time by $36.3\times$ and only introduces $\le 0.9\%$ error; (b) down-scaling traffic by an additional $2\times$ does not introduce additional error but produces $73.6\times$ speedup! (c) adding warm-start and reducing the number of epochs results in $105.7\times$ speedup and $\le 1.2\%$ error.
-Increasing the scale factor or reducing the number of epochs can increase speedup; we leave this to future work.
+\sysname employs several approximation techniques to scale~\secref{s:other-details}.
+In~\figref{fig:scalability}, we quantify the error and speed-up of these methods compared to a version of \sysname without these approximations.
+Each technique in \secref{s:other-details} contributes significantly to speedup: (a) the max-min fair algorithm improves run-time by $36.3\times$ and only introduces $\le 0.9\%$ error; (b) downscaling traffic by $2\times$ does not introduce additional error but produces $73.6\times$ speedup! (c) adding warm-start and reducing the number of epochs results in $105.7\times$ speedup and $\le 1.2\%$ error.
+Future work can further speed this up by increasing the scale factor or reducing the number of epochs.

-\parab{Sensitivity analysis.} We evaluated {\sysname}'s sensitivity to various inputs including the packet drop rate estimates, and flow-arrival rates, and uncertainty in the input traffic distributions (see~\S\ref{sec::sensitivity} in the appendix for details).
+\parab{Sensitivity analysis.} We evaluate {\sysname}'s sensitivity to various inputs, including the drop rate estimates and the flow-arrival rates (see~\secref{sec::sensitivity} for details).

-Outside of a few inflection points the choice of what mitigation is best is clear: as the inputs to the system vary, there are only few inflection points where \sysname is sensitive to errors in the inputs.
+As the inputs to the system vary, there are a few inflection points where \sysname is sensitive.
 These points are where \sysname can make mistakes and pick sub-optimal mitigations if the inputs are noisy.
-But we find the difference between the performance penalty of the mitigations is small around these inputs.
-Outside of these areas the choice of the better mitigation is clear.
-Thus, \sysname can tolerate large error in the input distribution: the difference between mitigations is either large enough around that point so the choice of mitigation is clear or it is small enough where a mistake is not too costly.
+However, we find the difference between the impact of the mitigations is small around these inputs.
+Outside of these areas, the choice of better mitigation is clear.
+Thus, \sysname can tolerate large errors in the input distribution: the difference between mitigations is either large enough around that point so the choice of mitigation is clear or it is small enough where a mistake is not too costly.